-As part of his business practice, Bill has represented companies in obtaining financing from all sources, including banks, insurance companies, and private investors.
-He has helped clients obtain the use of proceeds from bonds issued by governmental units and agencies throughout the United States.
-He has counseled companies and prepared documentation for private placements totaling tens of millions of dollars, and has represented underwriters in effecting both private placements directed primarily to accredited investors, and IPOs.
+Bill has also developed and maintains a significant commercial real estate practice, representing companies acquiring finished structures, including factories and apartment complexes, and vacant land for development.
+Bill frequently provides these services simultaneously with or as a part of his representation of clients in overall business transactions.
+In his real estate practice, Bill represents developers in implementing business and commercial parks, negotiates with private owners and public entities regarding financing and zoning issues, prepares and implements condominium declarations, negotiates and enforces construction contracts, and obtains Industrial Revenue Bond financing for clients’ projects.
+As part of his overall business practice, Bill represents companies in obtaining financing from all sources, including banks, insurance companies, and private investors.
+He assists clients obtain the use of proceeds from bonds issued by governmental units and agencies throughout the United States.
+He also counsels companies and prepares documentation for multi-million dollar private placements, and represents underwriters in effecting both private placements directed primarily to accredited investors, and IPOs.

 Bill was born in Streator, Illinois, the youngest of five children.
 His father was a lawyer and state representative.
 His mother was a German and world history high school teacher.
 In order to help pay for his college expenses at the University of Illinois, Bill worked at various service jobs, as well as two stints as a line worker at the Owens-Illinois glass factory in Streator.
 During law school, he worked at a number of legal jobs and interned at the Wisconsin Supreme Court with Justice Shirley Abrahamson.

-He met his future wife, Lorna Granger, at the University of Wisconsin Law School, and they were married a few days after their law school graduation.
+Bill met his future wife, Lorna Granger, at the University of Wisconsin Law School, and they were married a few days after their law school graduation.
 They have three children, Nathan (1982), Annie (1984), and Lucas (1988).

-In his spare time, he is an avid music enthusiast and plays several instruments, including guitar, trumpet and banjo.
+In his spare time, Bill is an avid music enthusiast and plays several instruments, including guitar, trumpet and banjo.
 He is also a Wisconsin sports fan, and maintains a lifelong interest in history, literature, and travel.